 The panel system is a key strength of the GRDC.
 The panels play an important advisory and strategic role in GRDC investments.
 The Board makes decisions with the support of the National Panel, informed by the knowledge and experience of region panels and program teams.
 The program teams comprise members of the region panels and the GRDC managers.
-The panel system helps to ensure that the GRDC’s investments are directed towards the interests of Australian grain growers and the Australian Government and remain closely aligned with its six themes strategies.
+The panel system helps to ensure that the GRDC’s investments are directed towards the interests of Australian grain growers and the Australian Government.

 Recognising the variations in environment, conditions and issues across Australia the GRDC has three region panels that cover the northern, southern and western grain growing regions.
 They are made up of grain growers, agribusiness practitioners, scientists and the GRDC’s executive managers, with provision for other industry experts to participate as appropriate.